Installing Korifi locally

 We have provided a sample application you can deploy to your Korifi instance.
 However, before deploying, we need to set up our Cloud Foundry instance a bit by doing the following:

-• Authenticate: cf auth cf-admin
+• Authenticate: cf auth kind-korifi

 • Create an Org: cf create-org tutorial